 An emergency fund is a pot of money reserved for dealing with those expensive and unpredictable moments in life.
 Even though they are hard to foresee to is not impossible to prepare for them.

 True emergencies include losing your job or long-term sickness.
 You can’t predict if these events might happen, and if they do, the impact they will have on your life.
-But having an emergency fund in place can mean that you don’t need to immediately worry about money if it does.
+But having an emergency fund in place can mean that you don’t need to immediately worry about money, if it does.

 An emergency fund can also prevent you from going into debt, or further debt depending on your circumstances.
 In this scenario, it can mean that you avoid paying interest payments in the future.
 Meaning that you can quickly get back on track to meeting your financial goals.

 Something is better than nothing.
-However, it is widely agreed that for those at the start of their journey to financial freedom, or those who are looking to pay off debts, that £1000 is a good sized pot.
+However, it is widely agreed that for those at the start of their journey to financial freedom, or those you are looking to pay off debts, that £1000 is a good sized pot.

-Once all your debts have been paid off then you should build up an emergency fund of around 3-6 months worth of expenses.
+Once all your debts have been paid off then you should look to build up an emergency fund of around 3-6 months worth of expenses.
 This will be determined by your own risk factors.
 For me, as a teacher whose salary is not the only household income 3 months will probably be enough.
 Those who work in the private sector might want more, and those who are self-employed might want more again.

 There are many other expenses that crop up in our lives that we don’t see coming.
 Car repairs, washing machine breakdowns, new school uniform for a rapidly growing child.
 They sneak up on us and leave us feeling unprepared to deal with them.

-Ideally, for these scenarios, we would have a separate pot of cash.
+Ideally for these scenarios we would have a separate pot of cash.
 We call this a sinking fund.
 We take the projected cost of any repairs, replacements or general maintenance and make plans to have this money ready should it be needed.

 My husband and I have sinking funds for house maintenance, car repairs, car insurance payments, birthday, Christmas, holidays and probably more stuff that I’ve forgotten.
 We know that we want to spend money on these things in the future, so we are making plans now.

 If you’ve not got any sort of emergency fund then make it your number one priority.
-You can check out my article on How To Save Money Fast to get you started.
+You can check out my article on How To Save Money Fast to get you start.
 But you might want to be even more adventurous.

 Look around your home are there any things that you’ve been meaning to sell?
 Get them on eBay or Gumtree and put any cash you make into your emergency fund.

 You could attempt to do some overtime for a few weeks.
 A couple of extra hours a week will be big steps to getting to that first £1000 and a slice of financial security.
-Really think hard about any money making ideas and get started on them now.

 The advice on this varies based on who you talk to.
 But everyone agrees that wherever you put it you’ve got to be able to get your hands back on it at short notice.